 Barycentric coordinates are particularly useful in triangle geometry for studying properties that do not depend on the angles of the triangle, such as Ceva’s theorem.
 In computer-aided design, they are useful for defining some kinds of Bézier surfaces.

 8. Trilinear Coordinate System

-The trilinear coordinates x:y:z of a point relative to a given triangle describes the relative directed distances from the three sidelines of the triangle.
+The trilinear coordinates x:y:z of a point relative to a given triangle describe the relative directed distances from the three sidelines of the triangle.
 Trilinear coordinates are an example of homogeneous coordinates.
-The ratio x:y is the ratio of the perpendicular distances from the point to the sides (extended if necessary) opposite vertices A and B respectively; the ratio y:z is the ratio of the perpendicular distances from the point to the sidelines opposite vertices B and C respectively; and likewise for z:x and vertices C and A.
+The ratio x:y is the ratio of the perpendicular distances from the point to the sides (extended if necessary) opposite vertices A and B respectively; the ratio y:z is the ratio of the perpendicular distances from the point to the sidelines opposite vertices B and C respectively, and likewise for z:x and vertices C and A.

 In the diagram above, the trilinear coordinates of the indicated interior point are the actual distances (a’, b’, c’ ), or equivalently in ratio form, ka’:kb’:kc’ for any positive constant k.
 If a point is on a sideline of the reference triangle, its corresponding trilinear coordinate is 0.
-If an exterior point is on the opposite side of a sideline from the interior of the triangle, its trilinear coordinate associated with that sideline is negative.
+If an exterior point is on the opposite side of a sideline from the interior of the triangle, it’s trilinear coordinate associated with that sideline is negative.
 It is impossible for all three trilinear coordinates to be non-positive.